Harry Reid says Trump is damaging the country but warns against impeachment

 As some Democrats, most notably Silicon Valley billionaire Tom Steyer, are publicly pushing to remove the president from office, Reid has a message: “I say to everybody, stop it.”

-“I’ve been through impeachment, and they’re not pleasant," he says.
-"And the less we talk about impeachment the better off we are.”
+“I’ve been through impeachment, and they’re not pleasant," the Nevada Democrat said.
+"And the less we talk about impeachment, the better off we are.”

-The longtime Democratic Senate leader is also breaking his silence about Russian interference in the 2016 presidential election, expressing “disappointment” with Republicans for an unwillingness to warn the public about past Russian activities.
+The longtime Democratic Senate leader is also breaking his silence about Russian interference in the 2016 presidential election, expressing “disappointment” with Republicans for being unwilling to warn the public about past Russian activities.

 And he singled out Senate Republicans for not doing more.
 “My colleagues were afraid.
 They were afraid of Trump.
 They were afraid of Comey, the FBI,” said Reid, who spoke in his first network interview since leaving the Senate in 2016.